steinex/tor-ddos/README.md

 In addition to that, there are no more SYNs allowed if 5 connections are already in use to the ORPort.

-Newly added are some sysctl tweaks.
-See below.
+Moreover there are some sysctl tweaks below I strongly recommend.

 ## How well does it work?
 Very well in my observations.
 Before the rules were in place I had many of the infamous "Your computer is too slow to handle this many circuit creation requests" in my log.
 After both my relays lost their `Stable`, `Guard` and `HSDir` flags I finally decided to do something against it (and you should too if you are a relay operator).